shwetank/extension-docs/tut_animated_themes.md

 If all things are valid, your theme should be installed in the Opera browser running on your local machine.

+You can easily make an animated theme using the *theme creator* in Opera.

+1. Open Opera and go to "opera://themes"
+2. On the left hand side menu, click on *create your theme*
+3. Enter relavent details and select the .webm file you want.
+4. Click on the *create* button.

 ### The `Persona.ini` file

 The `Persona.ini` file is just a file which lists essential details about the theme.
 This includes the theme name, the author, name of the `.webm` file(s) you want included in the theme, and other such things.
 Let's see a sample `Persona.ini` file to know more.